gbmhunter/blog/content/pages/pcb-design/general-routing-tips/_index.md

 See below for PCB routing tips and tricks.

-{{< figure src="/images/2015/07/screenshot-during-routing-a-track-on-pcb-in-altium.png" width="321px" caption="Screenshot during the routing of a track on a PCB in Altium." caption-position="bottom" >}}
+{{< figure src="/images/2015/07/screenshot-during-routing-a-track-on-pcb-in-altium.png" width="321px" caption="Screenshot during the routing of a track on a PCB in Altium."  >}}

 # Always Have Schematics In-Front Of You